ptbnate/PulseSpigot/readme.md

 # PulseSpigot
 A 1.8 fork of PaperSpigot that aims to optimize performance, provide long-term support for 1.8.9, and introduce useful APIs.
-The purpose of this spigot is to out-perform paid forks like Carbon in performance.

 ## Credits
 - **Nate** – Original author and primary contributor, with the most valuable code contributions to the project.